gvdb/crowns/README.md

 * If the player doesn't want Kings or Queens in their Stronghold, during the Discard Phase of their turn they can be shuffled back into the Deck.
 The player can only do this if it doesn't bring the number of cards in their Stronghold below 5

 ### Numbered (A – 10)
-* These cards can be used for the following:
+* Numbered cards can be used for the following purposes:
     + __Rallying Troops:__ Place the card(s) as Troops on a rally point in front of the player's Stronghold or Throne.
 Troops are used to defense or offense during Raids
     + __Advancing:__ Place the card, face down, on a card on the Throne.
 Once a card is removed from the Throne the cards used for advancing are discarded
     + __Reinforcing:__ Place cards, face down, on existing Troops during a Raid.
 This does not cost an action.
 Once a Raid ends any cards used for reinforcing are discarded.
 Cards used for reinforcement are placed face down because their face value and suit are not considered when used for reinforcement